 — Christin Zi (@PackhamGown) September 20, 2019

-Duchess of Cambridge, a country girl at heart, has been a long standing advocate of physical and mental benefits of spending time outdoors with family, and the positive impact that nature and the environment can have on childhood development.
-During her first appearance, Duchess talked to the show presenter Lindsey Russell about her love for the spending time outside and its benefits.
-When Russell asked Duchess whether getting outside with her family is something she does a lot, Duchess replied laughingly,
+The Duchess of Cambridge, a country girl at heart, has been a long-standing advocate of physical and mental benefits of spending time outdoors with family, and the positive impact that nature and the environment can have on childhood development.
+During her first appearance, The Duchess talked to the show presenter Lindsey Russell about her love for the spending time outside and its benefits.
+When Russell asked The Duchess whether getting outside with her family is something she does a lot, Catherine replied laughingly,

 Yes, “rain or shine” they get “dragged outside.
 But it’s great, and I see it encourage creativity, confidence.
 Even a short amount of time 10 to 15 minutes outside makes a huge difference I think to both physical well-being but also to our mental well-being.”

 In other news, Kensington Palace today announced the dates of upcoming Royal visit to Pakistan.
 The Duke and Duchess of Cambridge will be visiting Pakistan from October 14 to October 18.
 Details of the visit will be announced in due course.

 Ahead of the visit, William and Catherine will attend a special event at the Aga Khan Centre on 2nd October, hosted by His Highness The Aga Khan.
 Organised in cooperation with the High Commission of Pakistan, the event will showcase modern Pakistani culture.

 It looks like Catherine is really busy behind the scene too.
 Today Gertsroyals noted two Court Circular entries stating that Catherine as Joint Patron of the Royal Foundation of The Duke and Duchess of Cambridge, this morning received Mr Jason Knauf (Chief Executive) and afterwards held an Early Years Meeting.

 Last month, the foundation name and structure was changed.
 Gertsroyals shared this picture of the company document on Twitter.